atomisthq/docs/docs/developer/troubleshoot.md

 When a goal fails, click on its link to see the log.

 Some goal failures result in a Restart button.
 Look for one below the goal set.
+(If you want your custom goal to have a Restart button, pass the `retry` property in the [GoalDetails](goaldetails.md).)

 ![A push notification with a failed goal, in Slack](img/failed-goal.png)